 At present, it is unclear whether the 2020 Conference on Music & Eye-Tracking will be able to continue as planned.
 We are currently discussing alternatives – e.g. postponing the conference, holding it remotely, etc. We will continue to post updates here in the coming months about the status of the conference.
 In the meanwhile, we ask that those who are interested in attending please continue to submit their abstracts by the original March 18th deadline.
 However, if more time is needed due to Covid-19 complications, we completely understand and are happy to accommodate late submissions; please just send us an email by March 18th with your intent to submit late so that we can plan our review process accordingly.

-After the success of the first meeting in 2017, we would again like to invite researchers at the intersection of music research, neuroscience, and psychology, with the interest of using eye-tracking (measuring saccadic, pupil or blinking activity) to yield insights about music processing, performance, and engagement as well as related basic auditory research and studies on visual-auditory interactions.
-Research applying eye-tracking in combination with other methods (e.g., motion tracking, EEG, etc.) are very welcome, too.
+We are very pleased to announce this call for abstract submissions for the second workshop on “Music and Eye-tracking.”
+After the success of the first meeting in 2017, we would again like to invite researchers at the intersection of music research, neuroscience, and psychology, with the interest of using eye-tracking (measuring saccadic, pupil, or blinking activity) to yield insights about music processing, performance, and engagement.
+Additionally, we invite related basic auditory research and studies on visual-auditory interactions.
+Research applying eye-tracking in combination with other methods (e.g., motion tracking, EEG, etc.) is also very welcome.

 The program of the first Conference on Music & Eye-Tracking can be found here.